-Previously, Stonewater’s development team has worked closely within the local communities they are serving to commission artists that are able to create pieces that convey a distinctive narrative of place, uncovering histories and nuances of the area.
+Stonewater’s development team works closely within the local communities they are serving to commission artists that are able to create pieces that convey a distinctive narrative of place, uncovering histories and nuances of the area.

-Having spent more time exploring our local surroundings throughout the coronavirus outbreak, the importance of having beautiful sights and engaging areas nearby has never been greater.
-Another really compelling reason why Stonewater is inviting artists of all disciplines to play their part in building community spirit and inspiring residents at new affordable housing developments across England.
+Having spent more time exploring our local surroundings throughout the pandemic, the importance of having beautiful sights and engaging areas nearby has never been greater - another compelling reason why Stonewater is inviting artists of all disciplines to play their part in building community spirit and inspiring residents at new affordable housing developments across England.

-Following the success of our first Blunden Prize, we’re relaunching the national competition and inviting artists from all disciplines to pitch their ideas for the chance to win five public art commissions that will feature across our developments and a prize of £75,000.
+Following the success of our first Blunden Prize, we relaunched the national competition and invited artists from all disciplines to pitch their ideas for the chance to win five public art commissions that will feature across our developments and a prize of £75,000.

-Artists should consider the location and history of the site, as well as the natural features of the location.
-As part of the brief, we’re also asking artists to consider the environmental impact of their designs and demonstrate how they would reduce the carbon footprint of their proposed work.
+Artists were asked to consider the location and history of the site, as well as the natural features of the location.
+As part of the brief, we also asked artists to consider the environmental impact of their designs and demonstrate how they would reduce the carbon footprint of their proposed work.